SENDIASS guide to SEND tribunals

 Our tips

-- Keep communicating with your school and local authority case worker/assessment and planning officer.
+- Keep communicating with your school and local authority case work officer (‘CWO’ in Brighton & Hove)assessment and planning officer (‘APO’ in East Sussex).

 - Gather evidence – keep a diary with brief notes of anything that may be relevant, such as incidents at school, or school avoidance and submit it to the tribunal before the cut-off date.

-- If there is evidence that the current setting is not meeting need and you are awaiting a decision on an alternative placement, keep your child on roll at the school even if they are struggling to attend.
+- Keep your child on roll – if there is evidence that their current setting is not meeting need and you are awaiting a decision on an alternative placement, keep your child on roll at the school even if they are struggling to attend.